 - You can select a replacement quickly if you didn’t like something.

-- Usually, there is no wait to enter or get your food (exception: it took me an hour to get lunch at the Mongolian Grill on the Carnival Magic!).
-Sometimes there is a wait to find a clean table.
+- Usually, there is no wait to enter or get your food (exception: the Mongolian Grill on Carnival ships has taken an hour to have a stir-fry made in my experience).
+Although, sometimes there is a wait to find a clean table.

 Cons: